Who we are

 SICC serves its members in multiple ways always driven by what members need.
 We connect members to the people they need and want to meet in the private and public sectors.
 We provide members with a platform to network, share expertise and knowledge.
 The same platform allows members to build and enhance their personal and commercial brands.
 We collaborate with our members and partners to create value not just for them but for the wider business community too.
 We provide topical, business-relevant content via professionally delivered events.

-Finally, because we are focussed on the power of collaboration to spur innovation, the annual SICC Awards for Collaborative Innovation are the most relevant business awards today.
+Finally, because we are focused on the power of collaboration to spur innovation, the annual SICC Awards for Collaborative Innovation are the most relevant business awards today.
 Not only do they celebrate and recognize successful commercial collaborations which drive business innovation, they facilitate community learning through our annual TV programme with each year’s winners and encourage emulation.

-History of SICC
+Evolution of SICC

 As early as the 1830s, the East India Company, which was the government of the day, was seriously considering to remove Singapore’s free port status.
 A small group of concerned British merchants founded the Singapore Chamber of Commerce to advocate the retention of Singapore’s free port status for the survival of their businesses.
 They won their case which, in turn, saved their businesses.
 Their action also paved the way for the longest period of sustained development and population growth in the island’s long history.
 It is no exaggeration to say if our founders had not won their case, Singapore would not have developed as it has and none of us would be here today.